Portable containerised laboratories provide additional laboratory facilities on board research ships when scientists require additional space.

 The containers are standard 20-foot ISO steel shipping containers fitted out to a high standard with 220V 13A socket ring mains, air conditioning, sink with fresh and sea water (non-toxic) supplies and fridge-freezer.

-The National Marine Equipment Pool currently has four types of containerised laboratory.
+The National Marine Equipment Pool currently has two types of containerised laboratory:

 These container laboratories must be used for any work using radioactive isotopes.
 They have easily cleanable surfaces and spill containing benches to allow for easy cleaning to ensure effective decontamination after a cruise.
 A fume cupboard is installed to provide a safe working environment when using hazardous chemicals.
 Benches are modular and can be removed if required to allow installation of special equipment such as a Flow Cytometer.
 A small laminar flow cabinet can be installed if requested to provide a “clean air” working area.
 At the end of the Cruise a set decontamination procedure has to be undertaken by the user.